 - 1 mile per $1 spent on all other purchases

-When you spend $25,000 or more on this card in a calendar year, you’ll receive 10,000 Medallion Qualification Miles (MQMs) to use toward elite status that year.
+When you spend $25,000 or more on this card in a calendar year, you’ll receive 10,000 MQMs to use toward elite status that year.
 Those MQMs can give you a boost toward status with Delta’s frequent flyer program.
 If you manage to spend $50,000 on your card within a calendar year, you’ll get another 10,000 MQMs.
 Those 20,000 MQMs plus the initial $5,000 from the welcome offer will put you at Silver status.

 Like many other frequent flyer programs, Delta doesn’t issue an award chart.
 This makes it difficult for consumers to know how many miles they’ll need for an award flight.
 However, there are plenty of good deals to be had.